JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 # Comparisons

-This section compares DataFrames.jl with other data manipulation frameworks
+This section compares DataFrames.jl with other data manipulation frameworks.

 ## Comparison with the R package dplyr